Track mileage automatically

 If you provide ridesharing services such as Uber or Lyft, you are required to collect GST/HST on your fares from the very first day of offering these services, regardless of your income.

-However, if you offer delivery or courier services, like Uber Eats, Doordash, Instacart, SkipTheDishes, etc., you’re required to register for the GST/HST number only if your income earned in four consecutive calendar quarters or in a calendar quarter exceeds the small supplier limit of $30,000.
+However, if you offer delivery or courier services, like Uber Eats, DoorDash, Instacart, SkipTheDishes, etc., you’re required to register for the GST/HST number only if your income earned in four consecutive calendar quarters or in a calendar quarter exceeds the small supplier limit of $30,000.

 Driversnote